 After risking everyone’s lives to obtain the evidence that could take the villains down, they don’t hand it over to the proper authorities.
 Instead, they pass it to a “trustworthy” person who will continue the fight.

-The Red Rain stars Takumi Saito, EXILE TAKAHIRO, Sandaime J Soul Brothers’ Hiroomi Tosaka, Miyu Yoshimoto; and is directed by Yudai Yamaguchi.
+Directed by Yudai Yamaguchi, The Red Rain stars Takumi Saito, EXILE TAKAHIRO, Sandaime J Soul Brothers’ Hiroomi Tosaka, and Miyu Yoshimoto.

 With two of EXILE TRIBE’s most powerful vocalists on-board, the movie comes with both energetic and dramatic theme songs.